lsrcz/RegExSynthesis/README.md

 ##### Why I don't use the register form?

 The register form, or the SSA-like form, is not suitable for current implementation.
-It is equivalent to the defining the regex as ASTs and cannot improve efficiency.
+It is equivalent to defining the regex as ASTs and cannot improve efficiency.

 The current implementation don't have a conventional 'interpreter' for the regexes.
 It introduces new symbolic values when trying to match the strings.
-Although the register form can reduce some same sub-expression into one instruction in the register form, it won't reduce the number of symbolic values or the solving complexity, but make the things worse.
+Although the register form can reduce some same sub-expression into one instruction in the register form, it won't reduce the number of symbolic values or the complexity of solving, but make the things worse.

 For example, part of the sketch could be as follows (where `0` means the instruction right before the current instruction, and `select a b` means `a|b`):